 - If you already purchased a license key, register the license key on one(!) of the installations.

 The installation requires administrative rights.
-If you cannot obtain admin rights on your computer, you can run ShareMouse without admin rights in portable mode.
+If you cannot obtain admin rights on your computer, you can run ShareMouse without admin rights with the portable edition

 - Remote control of secured UAC-dialogs.